 Photo: Jenny Svennås-Gillner, SLU

-Experiences from previous research suggest that cows that are kept with their calf are less likely to eject milk to the milking machine.
-If this is true, the loss of milk in the tank exceeds what the calf consumes.
+Some research projects have already been carried out in this field, for example the doctoral thesis by Sofie Fröberg, but many research questions still need an answer.
+One example is the fact that many cows that nurse their calf seem to not eject milk as well to the milking machine as other cows do.
+This means that the loss of milk in the tank exceeds what the calf consumes.
 However, in the studies that have been published the management of the cows the very first days of lactation is not described in detail.
 We think that there are possibilities to enable milk ejection to both calf and milking machine and that the management routines the first days of the lactation may be important in this.

 The robotic milking is a key factor for the combination of suckling and milking, since robots milk each udder quarter separately.
 It is common that calves prefer front teats and they can therefore be empty at the time of milking, while the hind quarters are full of milk.

 Cows of the Swedish Red and Swedish Holstein in the SLU dairy herd in Uppsala are included in the project.
-The first batch of cows calved from the middle of August until the middle of September 2019 and they are kept with their calves now.
-In addition, twelve control cows, managed according to the standard routines in the herd, are recruited.
+The first batch of cows calved from the middle of August until the middle of September 2019 and they were kept with their calves until Christmas.
+In addition, twelve control cows, managed according to the standard routines in the herd, were included.
 The experimental cows calved outside in single pens in a mobile shed that houses four calving pens.
 All calvings went well, all cows had satisfactory colostrum quality and all calves suckled colostrum from their dam.
 Cow and calf were kept in the calving pen for the first 2-3 days post partum.
 The cow was fetched from the calving pen daily, to be milked in the VMS-unit.
 After the first few days the CowCalf pair were introduced to the group.
-Six CowCalf pairs moved into the VMS, they make up the "indoor group" and the remaining six pairs are the "outdoor group".
+Six CowCalf pairs moved into the VMS, and made up the "indoor group" and the remaining six pairs stayed outside until the frost came, these are referred to as the "outdoor group".

 Mobile shed from Playmek (www.playmek.se/mobilt-vindskydd).
 Photo: Mia Jernhake, SLU.

-The indoor group have a contact area where the calves stay at all times.
-Cows can access this area and in addition to meeting the calf they have access to cubicles, concentrate feeders and water in the contact area.
-When they want to eat roughage, use the comfort brush or be milked they leave the contact area through a passive selection gate, which cows but not calves can open.
-On the way back to the calves the cows pass a selection gate that either let her straight back to the calf or directs her to milking.
-After passing through the milking unit she can go to the selection gate again and will then be directed to the contact area.
-In the far end of the contact area there is a calf creep, which is an area that calves but not cows have access to.
-In the creep calves have cubicles and are offered hay and concentrate.
-There is also a scale there, for weekly body weight registrations.
+The indoor group had a contact area where the calves stayed at all times.
+Cows could access this area and in addition to meeting the calf they had access to cubicles, concentrate feeders and water in the contact area.
+When they wanted to eat roughage, use the comfort brush or be milked they left the contact area through a passive selection gate, which cows but not calves can open.
+On the way back to the calves the cows pass a selection gate that either let them straight back to the calves or directed her to milking.
+After passing through the milking unit she can go to the selection gate again and was then directed to the contact area.
+In the far end of the contact area there was a calf creep, which is an area that calves but not cows have access to.
+In the creep calves had cubicles and were offered hay and concentrate.
+There was also a scale there, for weekly body weight registrations.

 Photo: Jenny Svennås-Gillner, SLU

-The contact area for the outdoor group is a pasture pen.
-The mobile shed used for the calvings now works as a shelter from wind, rain and sun for cows and calves.
-One part of the shelter makes up part of the outdoor calf creep, where calves have access to water, hay and concentrate and it is also equipped with a scale for weighing the calves.
-The cows can leave the contact area through a one-way selection gate (same as in the indoor set-up).
-Cows have access to water just outside this gate, to stimulate them to pass the gate.
-Once they have passed the gate it seems to be easy for them to decide to go to the VMS unit, where they have access to comfort brushes, the milking unit, roughage, concentrate and other cows.
-Apart from the obvious difference between being indoor or outdoor the groups differ in that cows and calves in the outdoor can eat grass together.
+The contact area for the outdoor group was a pasture pen.
+The mobile shed used for the calvings now worked as a shelter from wind, rain and sun for cows and calves.
+One part of the shelter made up part of the outdoor calf creep, where calves had access to water, hay and concentrate and it was also equipped with a scale for weighing the calves.
+The cows could leave the contact area through a one-way selection gate (same as in the indoor set-up).
+Cows had access to water just outside this gate, to stimulate them to pass the gate.
+Once they passed the gate it seems to be easy for them to decide to go to the VMS unit, where they have access to comfort brushes, the milking unit, roughage, concentrate and other cows.
+Apart from the obvious difference between being indoor or outdoor the groups differ in that cows and calves outdoor can eat grass together.
 Research has shown that the interest in new feeds is stronger throughout life in individuals who were able to eat together with older animals in beginning of life.